DevangPagare002/Summer_Olympics_Analysis/README.md

 This is my 2nd Assignment of Python for ML/AI Internship under Elitetechnogroup.
 Name of this assignment is Summer_Olympics_Analysis.

 ## About repository
-his is a Summer Olympics Assignment in which we were asked to solve some particular questions using Python codes and graphs.
+This is a Summer Olympics Assignment in which we were asked to solve some particular questions using Python codes and graphs.
 This repository contains one notebook file & one csv file.
 They are:
 1. Summer Olympics.ipynb
 2. summer.csv